aws/aws-sdk-go-v2/README.md

 The v2 SDK requires a minimum version of `Go 1.15`.

-Checkout out the [release notes](https://github.com/aws/aws-sdk-go-v2/blob/main/CHANGELOG.md) for information about the latest bug fixes, updates, and features added to the SDK.
+Check out the [release notes](https://github.com/aws/aws-sdk-go-v2/blob/main/CHANGELOG.md) for information about the latest bug fixes, updates, and features added to the SDK.

 Jump To: